 Pressure management is an effective way to control the water pressure in buildings and reduce unnecessarily high flows, lessen leaks and pipe bursts, and improve the life of plumbing fixtures.
-Many hotels in Jordan receive their operating pressure from a roof tank system.
+Many office buildings in Jordan receive their operating pressure from a roof tank system.
 This means that the top floor may have low pressure while the bottom floor has extremely high pressure.
-For hotels with flush-valve systems, approximately two bars pressure is needed, but for regular tank-type toilets, such as those found in most hotels in Jordan, only one Bar is needed.
+For office buildings with flush-valve systems, approximately two Bars pressure is needed, but for regular tank-type toilets, such as those found in most office buildings in Jordan, only one Bar is needed.
 This is appropriate for the second and third story below the roof top tanks and or for a floor no more than ten meters below the tank.
 Any floors lower than that would be candidates for a pressure control valve.